Aberdeen: Air

-FirstGroup operates the city buses under the name First Aberdeen, as the successor of Grampian Regional Transport (GRT) and Aberdeen Corporation Tramways.
-Aberdeen is the global headquarters of FirstGroup plc, having grown from the GRT Group.
-First is still based at the former Aberdeen Tramways depot on King Street, which has now been redeveloped into a new headquarters and bus depot.
+Cycling

-National Express operate express coach services to London twice daily.
-The 590 service, operated by Bruce's Coaches of Salsburgh operates in the morning and runs through the day, calling at Dundee, Perth, Glasgow, Hamilton, Carlisle, Milton Keynes, Golders Green and Victoria Coach Station, whilst the 592 (operated by Parks of Hamilton) leaves in the evening and travels overnight, calling at Dundee, Glasgow, Hamilton, Carlisle, Heathrow Airport and Victoria Coach Station.
+Aberdeen is connected to the UK's National Cycle Network; it has a track to the south, connecting to cities including Dundee and Edinburgh, and one to the north that forks about 10 mi from the city into two different tracks heading to Inverness and Fraserburgh respectively.
+Two popular shared-use paths, along old railway lines, are the Deeside Way to Banchory (which will eventually connect to Ballater) and the Formartine and Buchan Way to Ellon, both used by a mixture of cyclists, walkers and occasionally horses.

-Aberdeen is connected to the UK National Cycle Network, and has a track to the south connecting to cities such as Dundee and Edinburgh and one to the north that forks about 10 mi from the city into two different tracks heading to Inverness and Fraserburgh respectively.
-Two popular footpaths along old railway lines are the Deeside Way to Banchory (which will eventually connect to Ballater) and the Formartine and Buchan Way to Ellon, both used by a mixture of cyclists, walkers and occasionally horses.
+Water

-The Dee Estuary, Aberdeen's harbour, has continually been improved.
-Starting out as a fishing port, moving onto steam trawlers, the oil industry, it is now a major port of departure for the Baltic and Scandinavia.
+Aberdeen Harbour is important as the largest in the north of Scotland and serves the ferry route to Orkney and Shetland.
+Established in 1136, the harbour has been referred to as the "oldest business in Britain".

-There are two railway stations in Aberdeen.
-Aberdeen Railway Station in the city centre, and Dyce Railway Station in Dyce, to the north of the city centre.
+The Dee Estuary, Aberdeen's harbour, started out as a fishing port, moving on to steam trawlers and serving the oil industry; it is now a major port of departure for the Baltic and Scandinavia.

 Education

 Universities and colleges

 Aberdeen has two universities, the ancient University of Aberdeen, and Robert Gordon University, a modern university often referred to as RGU.
-Aberdeen's student rate of 11.5% is higher than the national average of 7%.
+Aberdeen has a high proportion of students of 11.5%, higher than the national average of 7%.

 The University of Aberdeen began as King's College, Aberdeen, which was founded in 1495 by William Elphinstone (1431–1514), Bishop of Aberdeen and Chancellor of Scotland.
 Marischal College, a separate institution, was founded in "New" Aberdeen by George Keith, fifth Earl Marischal of Scotland in 1593.
 These institutions were merged by order of Parliament in 1860 to form the University of Aberdeen.
 The university is the fifth oldest in the English-speaking world and offers degrees in a full range of disciplines.
 Its main campus is in Old Aberdeen in the north of the city and it currently has approximately 14,000 students.
 The university's debating society is the oldest in Scotland, founded in 1848 as the King's College Debating Society.
 Today, Aberdeen is consistently ranked among the top 200 universities in the world and is ranked within the top 20 universities in the United Kingdom.
 Aberdeen was also named the 2019 Scottish University of the Year by The Times and Sunday Times Good University Guide.
 In early 2022, Aberdeen opened the Science Teaching Hub.